NessJade96/Server-Side-APIs-Weather-Dashboard/README.md

 Created variable names at the top of document - query selectors.
 Fetched the data from the weather application.
 User input set to local storage, displays the searched name and also created the search history buttons.

 Commit 3:
+Created the function the store the history of the city names to local storage - doesnt duplicate or anything.
+Just need to move these outside into smaller functions so it can be called on page load as well.

+Commit 4:
+create a function called renderHistoryButtons - this now shows the search history on page load and the buttons work to display the correct city.

+Commit 5: